AtilaKzlts/Finance-Application-Complaints/README.md

 ## Project Introduction

-Our project focuses on analyzing finance related complaints in our application.
-In this context, exploratory analysis will be performed on the complaints and answers to some business intelligence questions will be sought. potential trends, seasonality and possible relationships between categorical variables will be investigated, the report will be forwarded to the development team.
+Our project focuses on analyzing financial complaints within our application.
+In this context, exploratory data analysis will be conducted on the complaints, and specific business intelligence questions will be addressed.
+Potential trends, seasonality effects, and possible relationships between categorical variables will be examined, and the findings will be shared with the report development team.
+As a result of these analyses, the goal is to enhance **customer satisfaction.**

 ## Executive summary